tobozo/M5Stack-SD-Updater/README.md

 Solution 2: in your library manager, downgrade the M5Stack-SD-Menu to the previous version (0.0.1) until you update M5Stack library

+Solution 3: upgrade your M5Stack core version to 0.1.8

 Compilation `#pragma` warnings/errors in the Arduino IDE can be solved by setting the debug level to `default` in the Arduino preferences window.
 See [#3](https://github.com/tobozo/M5Stack-SD-Updater/issues/3)